nemanjacoder/instructions/1-azure-pipelines-python/README.md

   ![sign in](images/1-signin.png)

-  When you've signed in, you'll be returned to the Microsoft Cloud Scanner repository.
+  When you've signed in, you'll be returned to the Python repository.

 * Click Fork in the top right corner of the repository page.